derekphilipau/laravel-5.5-coreui-vue-separated/Readme.md

 A clean install of Laravel 5.5 with the [CoreUI Full Bootstrap Admin Template VueJS Version](https://github.com/mrholek/CoreUI-Vue) added in.

-It is the same idea as [Laravel 5.4 with CoreUI (VueJS Full Starter Template)](https://github.com/Braunson/laravel-coreui-vue), however in this version we're using Laravel 5.5 and instead of copying CoreUI files directly into `/resources/assets` and `assets/js`, the main CoreUI files are all contained in `/resources/coreui` while public files go to `/public/static`
+Based on [Laravel 5.4 with CoreUI (VueJS Full Starter Template)](https://github.com/Braunson/laravel-coreui-vue), however in this version we're using Laravel 5.5 and instead of copying CoreUI files directly into `/resources/assets` and `assets/js`, the main CoreUI files are all contained in `/resources/coreui` while public files go to `/public/static`

 We also specify Bootstrap 4, font-awesome and simple-line-icons package dependencies rather than using the CoreUI bundled versions.